srobo/ops-manual/annual-robotics-competition/committee-membership.md

 # Committee Membership

-Events teams and Services teams operate slightly differently in terms of the terms of office and committee operation.

-## Events teams

-### Formation and Dissolution
+Each team of Student Robotics is led by a Committee which is appointed by the Trustees.

+### Committee cycle

-Events teams (and their respective committees) operate on a 11-month cycle running from early July to early June the following year.
+The **competition team** and its committee operates on an 11-month cycle running from early July to early June the following year.
 The one month gap provides a much-needed break for members of the team.
 This gap also provides a definitive start of a new cycle and creates an opportunity for new volunteers to get involved starting afresh with the rest of the team.

+All other teams xxxxx

 ### Registration of Interest